Timber Post and Beam

 Pavilions are versatile and attractive structures.vOur construction technique features the advantages of a pole barn in combination with the best of Amish construction methods.
 Additionally, take a great customer like Bob K whose family and he lived on a beautiful home surrounded by 3 sides of water in Middle Georgia, and we could not have been blessed with better work.

 Bob very thoughtfully took most of the photos (the ones with the good pixel sizes!) in this documentary and made the 5 days on this job as pleasant as it could be (beginning of a hot Labor Day weekend!).

 You've got your cozy dream home on one of the most gorgeous lots on Lake Sinclair.
 But, somethings missing!
 The party pad and parking lot!
 Wouldn't a pavilion be the answer?
 A pavilion provides cover for your cars, but all those cookouts on Memorial Day, 4th of July and Labor Day won't be rivaled under the big party pad.
 Hook up the sound system, get out the jet skis and invite the friends and family.
-So, one call to Precision Barn Builders (well, okay - lots of calls and emails while we sketched out the dream details) and, within days, a dream becomes a reality.
 Get ready to pull out the burgers and cool down some brews!

 Metal roofing is being installed with astrofoil insulation to keep those lake parties just a little cooler during the hot temps!

 That's it!
 Time to enjoy the new barn.